‘He’s going to be very, very missed’ — State police trooper dies after long hospital stay

-WAYLAND, Mich. -- Michigan State Police are morning the loss of another one of their own.
+WAYLAND, Mich. -- Michigan State Police are mourning the loss of another one of their own.

 Trooper Ray Hoffman of the Wayland Post died Tuesday morning after a long stay in the hospital for heart complications.